DETAILED ACTION

 Regarding claim 55, modified Winkler teaches all limitations of claim 52 as set forth above.
 While Winkler does not explicitly disclose that the step of building at least the first and second tyre models is preceded by a step of arranging a plurality of elementary components of the first and second tyre models at the plurality of work stations, it would have been obvious to one of ordinary skill in the art prior to the earliest effective priority date of the instant application to do so, given that Caretta teaches that the components of a tire can be manufactured with the use of a plurality of elementary components ([0044] via “elastomer strip”) at the plurality of work stations via extruders for the benefit of minimizing or eliminating the necessity of producing and stocking semi-finished products ([0008]-[0009]).

 Regarding claim 56, modified Winkler teaches all limitations of claim 52 as set forth above.
-Additionally, Winkler teaches that the step of building at least the first and second tyre models comprises, upstream of the first processing step, a step of selecting the second work station based on tyre model, on a structural component to be built, and on availability of the work stations ([0007]).
+Additionally, Winkler teaches that the second work station is also selected based on tyre model and on a structural component to be built ([0007]).

 Regarding claim 57, modified Winkler teaches all limitations of claim 52 as set forth above.
-Additionally, Winkler teaches that the step of building at least the first and second tyre models comprises, upstream of the first processing step, a step of selecting the fourth work station based on tyre model, on a structural component to be built, and on availability of the work stations ([0007]).
+Additionally, Winkler teaches that the fourth work station is also selected based on tyre model and on a structural component to be built ([0007]).

 Regarding claim 58, modified Winkler teaches all limitations of claim 52 as set forth above.
 Additionally, Winkler teaches that the step of building at least the first and second tyre models comprises the steps of building a carcass structure, the carcass structure comprising at least one carcass ply and a pair of annular anchoring structures ([0032]), building a belt structure, the belt structure comprising at least one belt layer ([0029]); and building a tread band ([0029]).